Chuck Klosterman: Career

 After college, Klosterman was a journalist in Fargo, North Dakota, and later a reporter and arts critic for the Akron Beacon Journal in Akron, Ohio, before moving to New York City in 2002.
 From 2002 to 2006, Klosterman was a senior writer and columnist for Spin.
 He has written for GQ, Esquire, The New York Times Magazine, The Believer, The Guardian, and The Washington Post.

 His magazine work has been anthologized in Da Capo Press's Best Music Writing, Best American Travel Writing, and The Best American Nonrequired Reading.

 Though initially recognized for his rock music writing, Klosterman has written extensively about sports and began contributing articles to ESPN's Page 2 on November 8, 2005.

 In 2008, Klosterman spent the summer as the Picador Guest Professor for Literature at the Leipzig University's Institute for American Studies in Germany.

 Klosterman was an original member of Grantland, a now-defunct sports and pop culture web site owned by ESPN and founded by Bill Simmons.
 Klosterman was a consulting editor.
 In 2020, he co-hosted a podcast titled "Music Exists" with Chris Ryan as part of The Ringer podcast network.

 He also appeared as an animated version of himself in several episodes of the Adult Swim web feature Carl's Stone Cold Lock of the Century of the Week, to discuss the week's football games and to sometimes try to promote his latest book (Carl cuts him off each time).
 In one episode, Carl recites a list of facts and Klosterman asks "Is this, perhaps, from Wikipedia?"

 In 2012, Klosterman appeared in the documentary Shut Up and Play the Hits about musical group LCD Soundsystem; Klosterman's extended interview with the group's frontman James Murphy "forms the...backbone of the film".

 His eighth book, titled I Wear the Black Hat, was published in 2013.
 It focuses on the paradox of villainy within a heavily mediated culture.

 In 2015, Klosterman appeared on episodes 6 and 7 of the first season of IFC show Documentary Now! as a music critic for the fictional band The Blue Jean Committee.

 His best-selling ninth book, But What If We're Wrong?
 Thinking About the Present As If It Were the Past, was published June 7, 2016.
 It visualizes the contemporary world as it will appear in the future to those who will perceive it as the distant past.

 In 2021, Klosterman appeared on the podcast Storybound, backed by an original Storybound remix with Portico Quartet.

-His 12th book, The Nineties, debuted at No. 2 on The New York Times nonfiction bestseller list on February 27, 2022.
+His twelfth book, The Nineties, debuted at No. 2 on the New York Times nonfiction bestseller list on February 27, 2022.
+His thirteenth book, Football, debuted at No. 2 on the New York Times nonfiction bestseller list on February 8, 2026.